WARNING: THIS BLOG CONTAINS BODYCOUNT. HIGH RISK OF SPOILERS. ENTER IF YOU DARE.

 As night falls, the scouts were told of an old legend about a werewolf named Kai, who is believed to make mischief in very same the woods they are staying at.
 Sam never bought this story until he felt eyes watching him behind the woods and finds a large nest-like tree house not far from camp.
 He soon encounters a masked feral boy who have been stealing food from their camp, which Sam comes to believe as Kai.
 When he tries to convince the rest of who he just found, he is further ridiculed for believing the silly legend.

 Things go for the bloody when Sam angers the bullying scout master after he caught the man spooning the cook, leading to the jerk attacking him with his pet pitbull.
 Kai saw this and offers Sam a chance to get even by clubbing the dog to death before leaving the scout to take all the blame.
-As Sam boils further in hot water, it turns out the feral boy isn't the only one to keep an eye out for in those deep woods as a killer with a penchant for deadly traps had the entire forest littered with them and they've set their blades on thinning down the group one victim at a time.
+As Sam boils further in hot water, it turns out the feral boy isn't the only one to keep an eye out for in those deep woods; a killer with a penchant for deadly traps have the entire forest littered with them and this maniac have set their blades on thinning down the group one victim at a time.

 Bodycount: